There was a report on NPR this morning about high blood pressure in children.

 It seems pretty easy and straightforward to eat stuff our grandparents and great grandparents recognized as food.
 But somehow it’s not.

-1) Many products that are advertised as “healthy” and “natural.”
+1) As consumers it is easy to get duped: Many products that are advertised as “healthy” and “natural.”
 They are actually food-like substances laden with additives and artificial dyes.
-As consumers it is easy to get duped.

-3) Most of what you find in a conventional supermarket has a long shelf life and is full of things to make sure it does not rot.
+2) Manufacturers want their “food” products to last … forever: Most of what you find in a conventional supermarket has a long shelf life and is full of things to make sure it does not rot.
 (Mold inhibitor is added to bread, for example.)
 Those fillings are just. not. good. for. you. or. your. kids.

 SO WHAT’S A CONSCIENTIOUS MOM TO DO?